kermit569/custom-crosshair-mod/README.md

-# skyblock-mod
+# custom crosshair mod
-A skyblock utility mod
--so far i have added reduced fps drops i am working on a lot more and will release them as i finish
+this is a crosshair mod that will allow you to customize your crosshair